hackclub/meet-the-outlaws/README.md

-# meet-the-outlaws
+# 🤠 Meet The Outlaws
-🤠 Powering the Meet the Outlaws Scavenger Hunter!
+Powering the Meet the Outlaws Scavenger Hunter!